teisdbr/winlibrs-docs-test/librs-spec.md

 ___

 **Description:** The Inchoate Modifier is to be added to the end of the LRS Code (DE 6) present in Offense and Arrestee Offense Segments (Segments 20 and 41).
 It's used to add context to the charges laid against an Offender.
 EG: Hiring a person to commit a murder should be charged with Attempted Murder, however the Addition of the Inchoate Modifier of '-I' for 'Inciting a Felony' gives us extra context about exactly what happened.

+If you don't have an Inchoate Modifier to add, leave this Data Element Blank.
+If present, the Inchoate Modifier should appear in either/both the Offense and Arrestee Statute Segments (as appropriate).

 **Data Characteristics:** 2 Character Alpha, Fist Character is "-"